-These are incidents we attend where the automatic fire detection equipment or alarm system has activated and there is no fire.
+Sometimes referred to as automatic fire alarms, these are incidents we attend where the automatic fire detection equipment or alarm system has activated and there is no fire.
 As there is no fire, the risk of injury is low, however as 34 percent of all incidents we attend are to false alarms, there is a significant impact on fire and rescue resource which could be available for other incidents where risk of injury or even fatality is greater.